 Danish Ahmed Ansari, Senior SE (iOS) and Bangalore’s Tech Lead for Mint – the financial platform and marketplace that uses data science and ML to generate insights into your financial behaviour – joined during the pandemic and has worked virtually the entire time.
-On the efforts the company makes to ease the transition for new joiners, he says, “Unlike many other companies that just sent their employees a laptop, Intuit wanted to replicate the office set up as closely as possible.
+On the efforts the company makes to ease the transition for new joiners, he says, “Unlike many other companies that just sent their employees a laptop, Intuit wanted to replicate the office set-up as closely as possible.
 We were given a budget to go out and purchase what we needed to work from home without impacting our health.
 A proper desk, ergonomic chair, if we had a physical condition that required specific accessories – it was all available to us, no questions asked.
 I have friends in other companies that work in bed or on their sofas and it really blurs the line between work and non-work, along with being terrible for their physical health.

 The inclusive and empathic culture at Intuit also helped tremendously.
 The work-life balance is the best I’ve experienced in my career.
 The management cared about the impact virtual work could have on our mental health and were considerate towards our specific challenges.
 For instance, WFH has been particularly difficult for team members with kids who are also attending virtual school during work hours, this was taken into consideration immediately.

 As a team, we also try to get together informally a few times a week on Zoom.
-We call it the Tea Bar and catch up about our lives outside of work – like if we were physically at the office.
+We call it the Tea Bar and catch up about our lives outside of work – as if we were physically at the office.
 It’s the little things like this that make a difference and allow us to connect with our colleagues beyond work”

 The Perks of Being Part of the Intuit Family